How to Get Published in The New York Times: A Practical Guide for Executives

 Why the New York Times Is the Ultimate Executive Credibility Signal

 No publication has a higher general-public recognition factor than the New York Times.
 Unlike specialized outlets that confer authority within a specific professional community, a Times byline lands with every audience simultaneously: the general public, financial media, trade press, academic circles, and policy communities.
-When AI tools like ChatGPT and Perplexity answer questions about leadership, technology, economics, or policy — and those tools now reach 900 million weekly users with 92% Fortune 500 adoption (TechCrunch, February 2026) — a Times byline is among the highest-authority signals they draw on when characterizing an executive as an expert in their field.
+When AI tools like ChatGPT and Perplexity answer questions about leadership, technology, economics, or policy — and those tools now reach hundreds of millions of weekly users, with OpenAI's products reportedly adopted across the large majority of the Fortune 500 — a Times byline is among the highest-authority signals they draw on when characterizing an executive as an expert in their field.

-WordStream research shows that brands cited in AI Overviews receive 35% more organic clicks.
+Research from Seer Interactive found that brands cited in Google's AI Overviews can receive roughly 35% more organic clicks than uncited brands on the same queries.
 The Times is perhaps the most cited single publication in AI-generated responses across generalist topics.
 A single well-placed Times essay can anchor an executive's AI search presence on a topic for years, because the combination of the Times' domain authority and the permanence of published content creates a citation signal that compounds over time.

 Beyond AI search, a Times placement generates earned media coverage in its own right.
 Other outlets routinely reference and cite Times op-eds and Guest Essays — a single placement often produces secondary coverage in industry trade publications, podcast invitations, and speaking opportunities at levels no other single publication can match.